geb/geb/doc/manual/src/chapters/050-modules.md

 ## Using modules for repeating content on a page

 Other than content that is repeated on different pages (like the shopping cart mentioned above), pages also have content that is repeated on the page itself.
 On a checkout page, the contents of the shopping cart could be summarized with the product name, the quantity and price for each product contained.
-For this kind of page, a list of modules can be collected using the moduleList function.
+Thanks to `Navigator` implementing `Iterable<Navigator>` a list of modules can be collected using Groovy's `collect()`the `Navigator.module()` methods.

 Consider the following HTML for our cart contents: